Smart Cells and Future Health Joint Statement on Grossly Misleading Competitor Allegations

 Shamshad Ahmed CEO, Smart Cells International and Chris Bond Managing Director, Future Health Biobank

 About Smart Cells International (SCI) and Future Health Biobank (FHB)

 SCI and FHB are pioneers and experts in the private stem cell industry being the first two cord blood banks to be established in the UK nearly 20 years ago.

 Between them, they have processed and stored more than 150,000 cord blood units from over 75 countries worldwide within their state-of-the-art UK laboratories.
-Today, they process and store more than 70% of all private cord blood units within the UK.
+Today, they process and store between them, more than two thirds of all private cord blood units within the UK.

 Both companies use industry leading, proven processing technologies and have released many cord blood units for successful clinical applications.